 - And more

 If you think your injuries were caused by an improper backing accident, a car accident lawyer can help you document your injuries.
-From there, your attorney can look at the overall impact these injuries had on your life and translate these losses into monetary values.
+From there, your attorney can look at these injuries’ overall impact on your life and translate these losses into monetary values.

-It is important to have a firm understanding of your case’s value before you undertake any settlement negotiations.
+It is important to understand your case’s value before you undertake any settlement negotiations.

 Car Accident Lawyers Representing Victims in Florida